What Bonuses and Additional Wages Do Trucking Companies Pay?

 - Tarp Pay

 Flatbed trucks are unique because drivers haul an open bed rather than a typical van or tank.
 Flatbed drivers must tie down and secure their load.
-Additionally, if a load requires an extra covering, you will get paid to cover the load with a tarp.
-It requires extra physical work to ensure that the load is secured and covered properly, so you will get paid accordingly.
+Sometimes load requires an extra covering, which requires extra physical work to ensure that the load is secured and covered properly.
+You get paid for the additional effort.

 - Auto Haulers/Car Transport